-The latest blog post from “full-service (digital asset) investment management firm” Arca tries to contend that crypto-asset investing is not much more speculative than traditional sorts.
+The latest blog post from “full-service (digital asset) investment management firm” Arca contends that “crypto-asset” investing is not much more speculative than traditional sorts.

-But Arca is not a neutral commentator.
+But Arca is not a neutral commenter.
 The company has invested early in LEO tokens, for example.

 LEOs are loyalty/equity “exchange tokens” issued by crypto exchange Bitfinex to help it cover operational shortfalls resulting from an $850 million USD seizure of exchange funds in Panama on suspicion of money laundering.